-This may seem early, but at this age, Dr. Chu can identify and address many problems that if left untreated, may make later treatment far more difficult on both the child and the orthodontist.
+This may seem early for braces, but at this age, Dr. Chu can identify and address many problems that if left untreated, may make later treatment far more difficult on both the child and the orthodontist.

 By the age of seven, most children will have the front four adult teeth on the upper and lower, as well as the first permanent molars erupted.
 With these teeth erupted, we can evaluate if there is adequate space for the other teeth to erupt.
 In addition, we can evaluate the growth of the jaws to determine any bite discrepancy, check for crossbites, arch width, and dangerous protrusions of the front teeth.

-Often, an early phase of treatment to address one or more of these issues can reduce the likelihood for extractions of adult teeth, simplify later treatment, and improve the child’s self-image during the formative years.
+Often, an early phase of orthodontic treatment to address one or more of these issues can reduce the likelihood for extractions of adult teeth, simplify later treatment with braces, and improve the child’s self-image during the formative years.

 Adult orthodontic treatment is a rapidly growing concept.
 A recent study showed that one in five orthodontic patients were adults.